WrongPlanet.net

 Ah, melatonin!
 That helped nicely when Mum had it suggested to her by a mum she met at church, and I would gladly shell out for it again, however I wish to weight up my FREE options first, as I am cheap, lol!

 Melatonin works well, but for the last 18 months or so, I've been using an OTC sleep aid called Alteril that includes melatonin and a couple of other natural sleep chemicals including L-tryptophan.
-Works pretty well in knocking me out ... but instead I often find that instead of laying in bed awake for 3 hours at the beginning of the night, I now fall right asleep but wake up at 3 AM and lie in bed awake for 3 hours at the end of the night.
-Evil or Very Mad Overall, however, I find that I get much better sleep and often sleep through the night now that it's chemically-aided.
+Works pretty well in knocking me out ... but instead I often find that instead of laying in bed awake for 3 hours at the beginning of the night, I now fall right asleep but wake up at 3 AM and lie in bed awake for 3 hours at the end of the night. :evil: Overall, however, I find that I get much better sleep and often sleep through the night now that it's chemically-aided.

 Can't help you out with free solutions other than the complete elimination of stress and anxiety in your life.